-(1) Excludes securitization exposures, and exposures under the SA.
-Substantially all of our retail exposures under the AIRB approach are based in Canada.

-(2) Classification by country is primarily based on domicile of debtor or customer

-Beginning in the second quarter of 2023, the IRB approach includes both the AIRB approach and the FIRB approach.
-Beginning in the first quarter of 2023, excludes certain exposures previously subject to AIRB, now included under the standardized securitization approach pursuant to a change in methodology.

-(5) Beginning in the second quarter of 2023, as part of the implementation of the Basel III reforms, certain exposures in which we act as a guarantor were prospectively reclassified from other off-balance sheet to repo-style transactions with the inclusion of the collateral held now included in collateral held for repo-style transactions.
+- Excludes securitization exposures, and exposures under the SA.
+Substantially all of our retail exposures under the AIRB approach are based in Canada. - Classification by country is primarily based on domicile of debtor or customer - Beginning in the second quarter of 2023, the IRB approach includes both the AIRB approach and the FIRB approach. - (3) Beginning in the second quarter of 2023, the IRB approach includes both the AIRB approach and the FIRB approach.(4) Beginning in the first quarter of 2023, excludes certain exposures previously subject to AIRB, now included under the standardized securitization approach pursuant to a change in methodology. - Beginning in the second quarter of 2023, as part of the implementation of the Basel III reforms, certain exposures in which we act as a guarantor were prospectively reclassified from other off-balance sheet to repo-style transactions with the inclusion of the collateral held now included in collateral held for repo-style transactions.